D1ogoX/D1ogoX/README.md

-//I'm Diogo, a 20 years old programmer, trying to do some cool stuff
+// I'm Diogo, a 20 years old programmer, trying to do some cool stuff

 /**
 *